Polish literature

 Polish literature is the literary tradition of Poland.
 Most Polish literature has been written in the Polish language, though other languages used in Poland over the centuries have also contributed to Polish literary traditions, including Latin, Yiddish, Lithuanian, Russian, German and Esperanto.
 According to Czesław Miłosz, for centuries Polish literature focused more on drama and poetic self-expression than on fiction (dominant in the English speaking world).
 The reasons were manifold but mostly rested on the historical circumstances of the nation.
 Polish writers typically have had a more profound range of choices to motivate them to write, including past cataclysms of extraordinary violence that swept Poland (as the crossroads of Europe), but also, Poland's collective incongruities demanding an adequate reaction from the writing communities of any given period.

 The period of Polish Enlightenment began in the 1730s–40s and peaked in the second half of the 18th century.
 Leading Polish Enlightenment authors included Ignacy Krasicki (1735–1801) and Jan Potocki (1761–1815).
 Polish Romanticism, unlike Romanticism elsewhere in Europe, was largely a movement for independence against the foreign occupation.
 Early Polish Romantics were heavily influenced by other European Romantics.
 Notable writers included Adam Mickiewicz, Seweryn Goszczyński, Tomasz Zan and Maurycy Mochnacki.

 In the second period, many Polish Romantics worked abroad.
 Influential poets included Adam Mickiewicz, Juliusz Słowacki and Zygmunt Krasiński.

 In the aftermath of the failed January uprising, the new period of Polish Positivism began to advocate skepticism and the exercise of reason.
 The modernist period known as the Young Poland movement in visual arts, literature and music, came into being around 1890, and concluded with the Poland's return to independence (1918).
 Notable authors included Kazimierz Przerwa-Tetmajer, Stanisław Przybyszewski and Jan Kasprowicz.
 The neo-Romantic era was exemplified by the works of Stefan Żeromski, Władysław Reymont, Gabriela Zapolska, and Stanisław Wyspiański.
 In 1905 Henryk Sienkiewicz received a Nobel Prize in literature for his Quo Vadis inspiring a new sense of hope.
 Literature of the Second Polish Republic (1918–1939) encompasses a short, though exceptionally dynamic period in Polish literary consciousness.
 The socio-political reality has changed radically with Poland's return to independence.
 New avant-garde writers included Julian Tuwim, Stanisław Ignacy Witkiewicz, Witold Gombrowicz, Czesław Miłosz, Maria Dąbrowska and Zofia Nałkowska.

-In the years of German and Soviet occupation of Poland, all artistic life was dramatically compromised.
+In the World War II years of German and Soviet occupation of Poland, all artistic life was dramatically compromised.
 Cultural institutions were lost.
 Out of 1,500 clandestine publications in Poland, about 200 were devoted to literature.